 Paws for Love is unlike any other program offered by the SPCA.
 For hundreds of patients and assisted-living residents each year, visits from faithful, four-legged friends often add entirely new dimensions to people’s lives.

-Several facilities are on a waiting list requesting visitation.
 In 2006, Paws for Love consisted of six volunteers.
 Under the love, care, and guidance of Paws for Love Coordinator Debbie Braun, who we sadly lost in May of 2023, the program grew to 200+ SPCA volunteers and their pets, behavior-certified therapy teams, are part of Paws for Love!

 If you are interested in learning more about Paws for Love, or if you represent a hospital, assisted living facility, funeral parlor, or other entity and you’d like to coordinate Paws for Love pet visitation, please contact firstname.lastname@example.org.
 You can find us on Facebook too!

 *Due to insurance restrictions, the SPCA is unable to make visits to individuals’ homes.